 Professionally, she’s held positions at Gannett newspapers, Thomson Reuters (then Thomson West), Greenspring Media Group and, most recently, at the Hill Museum & Manuscript Library (HMML) at Saint John’s University, a global leader in the cultural preservation of manuscripts.
 Throughout the years, Reisinger has also contributed freelance work to some of the world’s most recognizable brands.
 See examples on the Portfolio page.

 Among other accolades, Reisinger is a past recipient of a news reporting and writing fellowship at The Poynter Institute in St. Petersburg, Florida.
-She holds a degree in political science and women’s studies from Luther College.
-She is a member of the Romance Writers of America, the Women’s Fiction Writers Association and The Author’s Guild.
+She holds a degree in political science and women’s studies from Luther College and is a member of the Women’s Fiction Writers Association and The Author’s Guild.

 Always the friendly witch-next-door, Reisinger can often be found burying herself in a captivating novel, volunteering in schools or at the local history museum, experimenting in the kitchen or exploring the Minnesota wilderness with her family.